Lusail Stadium will have a global sporting and cultural legacy that reaches far beyond the 2022 FIFA World Cup™.

-Another legacy will be granted to the projects receiving the many modular seats to be removed and donated after the tournament.
-Those seats, where fans will have witnessed FIFA World Cup™ history, will live on in several other stadiums, widening access to sport far and wide.
+Another legacy will be granted to the projects receiving the many modular seats that will be removed and donated after the tournament.
+Those seats, where fans will have witnessed FIFA World Cup™ history, will live on in several other stadiums, widening access to sport across the world.

 A unique community hub